Sally Shaywitz

 Sally Shaywitz (born 1942) is an American physician-scientist who is the Audrey G. Ratner Professor in Learning Development at Yale University.
 She is the co-founder and co-director of the Yale Center for Dyslexia & Creativity.
 Her research provides the framework for modern understanding of dyslexia.

 Early life and education

 Shaywitz was born and raised in The Bronx.
 She is the daughter of two Eastern European immigrants.
 Her father was a dressmaker and her mother a homemaker.
-She earned her undergraduate degree at City University of New York, and originally considered a career in law.
+She earned her undergraduate degree at City College of New York, and originally considered a career in law.
 She was accepted early to the Albert Einstein College of Medicine.
 That year her mother was diagnosed with endometrial cancer, and died just before Shaywitz started her medical studies.
 When Shaywitz joined medical school, she was one of four women in a class of one hundred students.
 Shaywitz completed her residency in pediatrics and developmental pediatrics.
 Alongside completing her training, Shaywitz had three children, whom she raised in Westport, Connecticut.